Congress Will Consider Student-Loan Deferrals for Victims of Sexual Violence

 The U.S. Department of Educationreleased the revised Title IX Regulations on May 6, 2020, with a compliance deadline of August 14, 2020.

-THOMPSON ESQUIRE EDITORIAL, September 23, 2020 – It has been a little over a month since the federal government mandated that colleges and K-12 schools be in compliance with the new Title IX Regulations, and so far, from this practitioner’s viewpoint, many of the questions and conundrums that institutions first faced still linger.
+THOMPSON ESQUIRE EDITORIAL – It has been a little over a month since the federal government mandated that colleges and K-12 schools be in compliance with the new Title IX Regulations, and so far, from this practitioner’s viewpoint, many of the questions and conundrums that institutions first faced still linger.

 While some of us have been obsessed in these Regs from the moment they arrived on our virtual doorsteps back in May, others have set aside the 2,000-page document to perhaps read once the immediate concerns of setting up school amidst a nationwide pandemic were first addressed.